Ken Richardson (ice hockey)

 Kenneth William Richardson (born April 12, 1951) is a Canadian former professional ice hockey player.
+He played 49 games in the National Hockey League with the St. Louis Blues from 1974 to 1978.
+The rest of his career, which lasted from 1973 to 1980, was spent in the minor leagues.

 Early life and education

 Richardson was born in North Bay, Ontario.
 He is a graduate of Widdifield Secondary School.
 After retiring from the NHL in 1980, Richardson earned his Bachelor of Education from Nipissing University.

 Career

 Richardson first signed with the Columbus Owls of the International Hockey League in 1973.
-Following his first season, the St. Louis Blues signed him as a free agent, where he played for the NHL until 1979.
+Following his first season, the St. Louis Blues signed him as a free agent, where he played 49 games in the NHL until 1978.
 In 2005, Richardson was inducted into the North Bay Sports Hall of Fame.